Last week, I got this email from Robert Hahn, whom I interviewed a few months ago on this podcast. He wrote:

 Although EOS and ADA had impressive surges in 2019, both tumbled back and underperformed bitcoin.

-It's that experience that taught to resist the temptation of other cryptocurrencies.
+That experience taught me to resist the temptation of other cryptocurrencies.

-I'm sure there are some cryptocurrencies that have outperformed bitcoin over a variety of time periods.
+I'm sure there are some cryptocurrencies that have outperformed Bitcoin over a variety of periods.

 But that brings me back to the main point: do they have critical mass?
 Will they benefit from Metcalfe's law?

 If they don't, at some point, the owners of that coin will lose interest in it.
-If they can't do something useful with that coin, why keep it?
+Why keep it if they can't do something useful with that coin?
 That's when the price will collapse.

-It's probable that we will have many cryptocurrencies circulating.
+We will probably have many cryptocurrencies circulating.
 I'm not suggesting that only bitcoin will remain.

-Bitcoin will be that central hub like the dollar is for many international currency transactions.
+Like the dollar, Bitcoin will be the central hub for many international currency transactions.

 More info